Can’t Troubleshoot? Don’t Apply!

 - Key – I was pretty sure there was no chip in mine, but used a spare to be sure.

 - Analyzed Evidence –

 - I had ruled out many components.
 Really all that seemed left was the starter.
-Thought through rule outs and couldn’t rule it out without changing.
+I thought through rule outs and couldn’t rule it out without changing it.

 - Probable cause – I was thinking starter now.

-- Verified – I am not mechanically inclined s0 I verified my direction, but as an amateur.
+- Verified – I am not mechanically inclined so I verified my direction, but as an amateur.
 I was solely using my troubleshooting skills here.

 - Internet – Found a few trustworthy sites describing starter issues.
 Symptoms matched, rule out steps matched and sites agreed.
 Still, it’s the internet…